|

 Before a child can speak, understand, or learn, they must be able to tune in.
 Attention and listening underpin all areas of development, including play, language, emotional regulation, and academic achievement.
 Difficulties in these areas can look like “not listening,” but they often reflect genuine challenges with processing and focus rather than behaviour.
 Research into attention development (Cooper, Moodley & Reynell, 1978) outlines the following stages.
 Strategies to Strengthen Attention and Listening

+If your child often appears disconnected, struggles to follow short instructions, or avoids listening tasks, early intervention can prevent later difficulties with understanding, literacy, and peer relationships.
+Attention and listening are the gateway to communication.
+By meeting your child at their developmental stage and supporting them with structured, playful strategies, you can build the foundations for confident learning.
+Get in touch to learn more about how we can help your child with their attention and listening.
 The landscape of dyslexia diagnosis in the UK is evolving.
 In May 2024, the SpLD Assessment Standards Committee (SASC) released a briefing paper summarising findings from the Delphi Dyslexia Study, which proposed a new definition of dyslexia.
 Soon after, on 16 May 2024, the British Dyslexia Association (BDA) announced that it had adopted this proposed definition, marking a pivotal shift in how dyslexia is understood and diagnosed in the UK.
 This new approach moves away from the old “IQ-achievement discrepancy” model, which compared a child’s intelligence score with their reading ability and instead focuses on how literacy difficulties affect day-to-day learning.
 The change reflects years of research calling for a more inclusive and functional understanding of dyslexia.
 The New Definition (Delphi Study, 2024) “Dyslexia is a set of processing difficulties that affect the acquisition of reading and spelling.
 The most commonly observed cognitive impairment in dyslexia is a difficulty in phonological processing (i.e. in phonological awareness, phonological processing speed or phonological memory).
 However, phonological difficulties do not fully explain the variability that is observed.
 Working memory, processing speed and orthographic skills can contribute to the impact of dyslexia.” - SpLD Assessment Standards Committee (SASC), May 2024 This definition, created through collaboration between UK dyslexia experts, researchers, and Educational Psychologists, represents a research-driven and consensus-based understanding of dyslexia as a spectrum of difficulties rather than a single condition.
 What’s Changing and Why It Matters

 In the past, dyslexia was often identified through the “discrepancy model,” which relied on finding a gap between a child’s IQ and their literacy performance.
 This approach left many bright children unsupported because their general intelligence compensated for literacy struggles or conversely, excluded children whose IQ scores didn’t meet a certain threshold.
 Under the new definition, dyslexia is recognised as a continuum of cognitive processing challenges, with key emphasis on: